YipengHu/COMP0197/README.md

 ```

->Additional libraries required for individual tutorials are specified in the _readme_ file in each tutorial directory.
+>Additional libraries and/or data required for individual tutorials are specified in the _readme_ file in each tutorial directory.

 >Scripts with "_tf" and "_pt" postfix are using TensorFlow 2 and PyTorch, respectively.

 >All visual examples will be saved in files, without requiring graphics.

-Then, change directory `cd` to each individual tutorial folders.
-Download necessary data as specified in the readme files, if provided.
-Run individual training scripts, e.g.:
+Then, change directory `cd` to each individual tutorial folders and run individual training scripts, e.g.:
 ``` bash
 conda activate comp0197_pt
 python train_pt.py